Jordach/big_freaking_dig/README.md

 4a) With Windows, double click the zipfile named big_freaking_dig, then move the folder big_funking_dig into the games folder stated earlier.

-5) Start Minetest (may require MSVC 2010 or MinGW dlls)
+5) Start Minetest (may require MSVC 2010, you might want to google msvc 2010 redist or MinGW dlls)

 6) Under singleplayer, press new, then type a world name, make sure the world generator is on v7.